HK-Modding-Preservation/HollowKnight.DarknessRandomizer/ReadMe.md

 ## Settings

 * Randomize Darkness: Enable to randomize dark rooms.
 Disable to not.
   * Darkness Level:
     * _Dim_: Vanilla levels of darkness.
 Less than 5% of hallownest will be dark.
     * _Dark_: Moderate levels of darkness.
 About 10-20% of hallownest will be dark.
     * _Cursed_: Extreme levels of darkness.
 Up to 50% of hallownest will be dark.
+  * Chaos: Select dark rooms at random, ignoring balancing probabilities and adjacency constraints.
 * Shattered Lantern: Split Lumafly Lantern into 4 Lantern Shards
   * Two Dupe Shards: Add 2 extra Lantern Shards

 Duplicate Unique Keys will double the number of Lantern Shards, if Shattered Lantern is set.
 Some rooms will never be dark, some will never even be dim.